 Some links in this post may be affiliate links

-Gerbera Daisy may fail to bloom due to too little light, incorrect watering, poor feeding, wrong temperatures, low humidity, lack of pruning, poor soil quality, pests infestations, root-rot among other reasons.
+Gerbera Daisy is not blooming due to too little light, inconsistent watering, improper feeding, temperature stress, low humidity, lack of pruning, poor soil quality, pests infestations, root-rot among others.

 Gerbera Daisy is considered to be one of the popular flowering plants for the well-lit spaces in the home.

-Gerbera Daisy blooms best in bright light with 6-8 hours of direct sunlight, average warmth of 15-250C, moderate humidity of 50-55% and moderately moist, rich, well-drained, all purpose soil coupled with monthly feeding during the growing season.
-Read more on Gerbera Daisy (Gerbera jamesonii) Indoor Care and Propagation.
+To keep Gerbera Daisy blooming give it bright light with 6-8 hours of direct sunlight, warmth of 15-250C, humidity of 50-55% and moderately moist, rich, well-drained soil coupled with monthly feeding in the growing season.
+Learn how to grow and care for Gerbera jamesonii indoors.

 If not given the right growing conditions, Gerbera Daisy will not flower.
 Below are 11 reasons why your Gerbera Daisy is not blooming and how to encourage it to flower.

 Enough light is necessary for the plant to make food needed for growth and energy.
-If the light is too low, the plant will not make adequate food for growth and development which results in reduced growth and lack of blooms for your Gerbera Daisy.
+If the light is too low, the plant will not make adequate food for growth and development which results in reduced growth and lack of blooms.

-How to fix itPosition your Gerbera Daisy to infront of a brightly-lit window where it can receive bright light with 6-8 hours of morning or late afternoon sunshine.
+How to fix itPosition your Gerbera Daisy to infront of a brightly-lit window where it will receive bright light with 6-8 hours of morning or late afternoon sunshine.
 If the natural lighting is not adequate, consider instaling a grow light because sufficient light is critical for flowering.
-Take a look at these full spectrum grow lights available on Amazon.

 Underfeeding your Gerbera Daisy means that the plant is not getting enough nutrients needed for growth, therefore, the plant will not bloom.